lar-deeufba/potential_fields_with_aruco/README.md

 `roslaunch ur5_moveit_config moveit_rviz.launch config:=true`

-Start the ur modern drive with URSIM (3.9.1 version) - Remember to set DHCP and check the ip in the terminal.
+Start the ur modern drive to connect with URSIM (3.9.1 version) - Remember to set DHCP and check the ip in the terminal.
 The standard IP is 127.0.1.1
+(you should start UR-SIM before launch ur5_ros_contro.launch)

 `roslaunch ur_modern_driver ur5_ros_control.launch robot_ip:=127.0.1.1`